agniiyer/Final-Year-Project-2018/README.md

 signature, and is primarily used in deep space exploration and attitude adjustment for satellites.
 Given the projected growth in communication satellites that will be in orbit to provide Internet access to a growing global population, it is a sector that is poised for substantial growth.
-This project aims to investigate whether the principles of ion propulsion engines, and more specically electrohydrodynamic (EHD) propulsion, can be used as a practical source of generating thrust on Earth.
+This project aims to investigate whether the principles of ion propulsion engines, and more specifically electrohydrodynamic (EHD) propulsion, can be used as a practical source of generating thrust on Earth.
 The project begins with a brief history of the technology and an overview and comparison of the various types of electric thrusters.
 Hall thrusters and ion thrusters are the most widely